-The results of our operations are included in the consolidated federal and certain consolidated state income tax returns of RJF.
-As a result of the inclusion in consolidated filings, the majority of income taxes payable and receivable reported on the Statement of Financial Condition are payable to and receivable from RJF.
+RJ&A is included in the consolidated income tax returns of RJF in the U.S. federal jurisdiction and various consolidated states.
+RJ&A also files separate income tax returns in various states and local jurisdictions.
+As a result of the inclusion in RJF consolidated filings, the majority of income taxes payable and receivable reported on the Statement of Financial Condition are payable to and/or receivable from RJF.
 Federal and state income taxes are computed, under a tax sharing agreement with RJF, based on the separate return method.

 The objective of accounting for income taxes is to recognize the amount of taxes payable or refundable for the current year.
-We utilize the asset and liability method to provide income taxes on all transactions recorded in our Statement of Financial Condition.
+We utilize the asset and liability method to provide for income taxes on all transactions recorded in our Statement of Financial Condition.
 This method requires that income taxes reflect the expected future tax consequences of temporary differences between the carrying amounts of assets or liabilities for book and tax purposes.
 Accordingly, a deferred tax asset or liability for each temporary difference is determined based on the tax rates that we expect to be in effect when the underlying items of income and expense are realized.
 Judgment is required in assessing the future tax consequences of events that have been recognized in our Statement of Financial Condition or tax returns.
 Variations in the actual outcome of these future tax consequences could materially impact our financial position or liquidity.
 See Note 13 for further information on our income taxes.